Angular defect: Positive defects on non-convex figures

 A counterexample is provided by a cube where one face is replaced by a square pyramid: this elongated square pyramid is convex and the defects at each vertex are each positive.
-Now consider the same cube where the square pyramid goes into the cube: this is concave, but the defects remain the same and so are all positive.
+Now consider the same cube where the square pyramid goes into the cube: this is concave, but the defects remain the same, and so are all positive.

-Two counterexamples which are self-intersecting polyhedra are the small stellated dodecahedron and the great stellated dodecahedron, with twelve and twenty convex points respectively, all with positive defects.
+Two counterexamples that are self-intersecting polyhedra are the small stellated dodecahedron and the great stellated dodecahedron, with twelve and twenty convex points respectively, all with positive defects.